filipkule/filipkule/README.md

 - 👋 Hi, I’m [Filip Kulevski](https://www.linkedin.com/in/filip-kulevski/) aka @filipkule
 - 👀 I’m interested in Open source and backend serverside solutions
-- 🌱 I’m currently learning Python and Kotlin
+- 🌱 I’m currently learning Python, Go and Kotlin
 - 💞️ I’m looking to collaborate on any open source project, from competitve to enterprise
 - 📫 You can reach me at filipkule@gmail.com